 - fps [scalar] The number of frames per second to read the data at.
 Default None (i.e. read at the file's own fps).
-One can use this for files with a variable fps, or in cases where imageio is unable to correctly detect the fps. - loop [bool] If True, the video will rewind as soon as a frame is requested beyond the last frame.
+One can use this for files with a variable fps, or in cases where imageio is unable to correctly detect the fps.
+In case of trouble opening camera streams, it may help to set an explicit fps value matching a framerate supported by the camera. - loop [bool] If True, the video will rewind as soon as a frame is requested beyond the last frame.
 Otherwise, IndexError is raised.
 Default False.
 Setting this to True will internally call count\frames(), and set the reader's length to that value instead of inf. - size [str | tuple] The frame size (i.e. resolution) to read the images, e.g. (100, 100) or "640x480".
 For camera streams, this allows setting the capture resolution.
 For normal video data, ffmpeg will rescale the data. - dtype [str | type] The dtype for the output arrays.
 Determines the bit-depth that is requested from ffmpeg.
 Supported dtypes: uint8, uint16.
 Default: uint8. - pixelformat [str] The pixel format for the camera to use (e.g. "yuyv422" or "gray").
 The camera needs to support the format in order for this to take effect.
 Note that the images produced by this reader are always RGB. - input\params [list] List additional arguments to ffmpeg for input file options.
 (Can also be provided as ffmpeg\params for backwards compatibility) Example ffmpeg arguments to use aggressive error handling: ['-err\detect', 'aggressive'] - output\params [list] List additional arguments to ffmpeg for output file options (i.e. the stream being read by imageio).

-print\info [bool] Print information about the video file as reported by ffmpeg.
+print info [bool] Print information about the video file as reported by ffmpeg.